ABS filament is the most used home 3D printer filament after PLA. But what are the advantages and disadvantages? Let’s take a look.

 As good as that sounds, there are some drawbacks when 3D printing with ABS filament.

 - Temperature issues: To 3D print ABS filament, you need a proper temperature management.
 It needs to cool slowly, otherwise, you get cracks or split layers in your prints.
 If your 3D printer has an enclosure, you might stand a better chance of a perfect print.

 - Common problems: Curling and warping are also an issue when printing with ABS filament.
 This is especially true for objects with a big standing surface.

 - Sunlight: It can also sustain damage by direct sunlight – so you might want to 3D print these outdoor parts in another material like PET.

 - Smelly printing: When printing, you will smell foul odors („There’s nothing like the stench of ABS filament in the morning“, as our maker friends say).

 Sorry to say: No, not at all.
 ABS filament is neither biodegradable nor made from renewable resources.

-The 3D prints can be recycled (look for the recycling code “#7”), but in the process, you lose a lot of energy and produce waste materials.
+The 3D prints can be recycled, but in the process, you lose a lot of energy and produce waste materials.
 If you’re an environmentalist, think twice before using ABS filament.

 ABS filament is not toxic when 3D printed.
 Only at very high temperatures (400 °C), the material decomposes into butadiene (which is carcinogenic to humans), acrylonitrile (possibly carcinogenic to humans), and styrene.
 Nothing you want to inhale at any circumstances.